aantron/ocaml.org/data/planet/mgiovannini/one-by-four-by-nine.md

 ---

-The four nines puzzle asks which positive numbers can be obtained from arithmetic expressions involving four &quot;9&quot; digits and an assortment of operations, minimally &quot;+&quot;, &quot;-&quot; (binary and unary), &quot;&times;&quot; and &quot;/&quot;, also frequently &quot;&radic;&quot; and sometimes &quot;!&quot; (factorial).
+The four nines puzzle asks which positive numbers can be obtained from arithmetic expressions involving four "9" digits and an assortment of operations, minimally "+", "-" (binary and unary), "×" and "/", also frequently "√" and sometimes "!" (factorial).
 I'll show how to find them by brute force.
-In this case, I'll forgo using factorials; this means that not every number under 100 can be so
+In this case, I'll forgo using factorials; this means that not every number under 100